So, you’ve set up your Google Ad campaign for your clinic. It’s live and out there, ready to collect those new patient enquiries.

 To find out which you are using, go to one of your live search campaigns and click ‘settings’.
 Under ‘bidding’, you will be able to see if it is manual or automated.

 Before choosing your bid strategy, you need to consider your goal.
-As a healthcare business, you could have a couple of goals in mind, but until you decide, you won’t be able to choose an effective strategy.
+As a clinic owner, you could have a couple of goals in mind, but until you decide, you won’t be able to choose an effective strategy.
 Recognising your goal is key to a successful campaign.

 If your goal is to increase site visits, you will want to maximise clicks.